St Kitts and Nevis With Autistic Children: A Family Travel Guide

 If you travel frequently between countries or by cruise, a multi-currency travel card can reduce the risk of frozen transactions mid-trip.
 I have had cards blocked when travelling between islands or turning off roaming — but my Wise card has consistently worked without issue.
 The app allows you to hold multiple currencies and monitor spending in real time.

-If you would like to explore Wise, you can use my referral link: Wise referral
+If you would like to explore Wise, you can use my referral link: Wise referral.

 English is the official language.
 English is spoken in tourist areas but there is also a dialect specific to St. Kitts and Nevis (called Saint Kitts Creole on St. Kitts and Nevisian Creole on Nevis).
 Prepare key phrases in advance if your child finds language barriers stressful.
+My guide to learning important phrases before you travel includes a link to a free eBook with accessible travel translations.

 Mobile coverage is generally good in main towns and tourist areas but weaker in remote beach spots.